Beach & Fishing Carts

 Homemade Fishing Cart Construction

-You can make your own fishing cart.
-Use a dolly, wheels attached to a board, or even use a child's wagon.
+You can easily make your own fishing cart.
+The simplest cart can be made using a dolly, a cooler with wheels, or even a child's wagon.
 Just use your imagination or visit a pier for some ideas.

-The base is the foundation of you homemade cart and must be strong enough to hold all your gear.
-Aluminum, stainless steel, PVC, wood are the popular choices.
+For a more elaborate cart, you must first consider the base which is the foundation of you homemade cart.
+The base must be strong enough to hold all your gear.
+Aluminum, stainless steel, PVC, and wood are the popular choices.
 Do not use materials that will rust, especially if you will be saltwater fishing.
 Stainless steel screws and bolts are best, if your use any type other than stainless use a galvanized coating not zinc.
 Zip ties are fantastic for attaching rod or cup holders.

 PVC that does not have all the joints glued words great for disassembling the cart for transportation and storage.
 Collapsible carts make storage and transportation easy.
-You can start your homemade cart with pre-made frames or dock carts like the one above, then add your rod holders, fillet station, and storage compartments.
+You can start your homemade cart with pre-made frames or dock carts, then add your rod holders, fillet station, and storage compartments.

 Wheels & Tires

-Choose large wheels proportionate to the size of your cart and how you will use your cart.
+Choose wheels proportionate to the size of your cart and how you will use it.

 You can also make your own rod holders with PVC pipe and drill your own holes in it.
-Rod holders with end caps glue on can hold you umbrella to shade your cart and keeps your cooler and bait out of the sun.
+Rod holders with end caps glued on can hold your umbrella.
+An umbrella is a must in the summer months to shade your cart and keeps your cooler and bait out of the sun.

 |Click Picture to Buy|